kboul/assign-tanks-to-vessels/README.md

 Insert all the above information and click Save.

-A table will be populated dynamically having 6 columns displaying the **Registered Tanks**.
+A table will be populated dynamically having 6 columns displaying the Registered Tanks.
 These are:
-    * Unimed Id,
+* Unimed Id
 * Cylinder Serial Number
 * Cylinder Size
 * Origin
 * Owner
 * Assign Tank To Vessel

 Also, the **Vessels Grid** will be displayed containing 5 expandable Accordions corresponding to a tank's cylinder type.
 These are:
 * MOX-40
 * MOX-10
 * MOX-5
 * MOX-2

 The 5 first columns of the Registered Tanks table display the new inserted tank information.
 The 6th column (**Assign Tank To Vessel**) contains a button named **Assign**.